 |No Exam Information

-* Demonstrate that they are able to use this knowledge in a sophisticated manner to articulate and develop cogent arguments concerning the aesthetics of music on screen
+- Demonstrate that you are able to use this knowledge in a sophisticated manner to articulate and develop cogent arguments concerning the aesthetics of music on screen.

-* Demonstrate awareness of historical, technological, and economic issues affecting the development of music composed for a variety of screens (e.g. film, television, videogames, web-pages)
+- Demonstrate awareness of historical, technological, and economic issues affectig the development of music composed for screen (whether film, television, videogames, webpages, apps etc.)

-* Demonstrate their ability to use audio-visual evidence in the development of musicological arguments.
+- Demonstrate the ability to use audio-visual evidence in the development of musicological arguments.

 |Graduate Attributes and Skills